fmerg/pymerkle/docs/decoupling.rst

     >>> subhash = b'8136f96be3d8bcc439a3037adadb166d30c2ddfd26e2e2704ca014486db2389d'

 At some later point of history, the server is requested to provide a consistency proof for the above state.
-Use the `.generate_consistency_proof`_ method to produce the desired proof as follows:

 .. code-block:: python